"Each step forward has a sacred meaning of its own" Sri Chinmoy

 10K Solo Swim, Cromhall Lake, 18 August 2019

 After my 400k ride at the beginning of June I switched sports and started training for the 10k Big Brutal Swim in Snowdonia - my other target race of the summer.
-I'd once completed 5k in the Adriatic and of course there was the 4k ForestMan swim, but this was going to be my first actual swim race.
+I'd once completed 5k in the Adriatic and done of course there was the 4k ForestMan swim, but this was going to be my first actual swim race.
 The distance was going to be a challenge!

 I got a couple of sessions in at the pool some weeks and a good open water swim at either Clevedon or Cromhall when work shifts allowed, and the build up finished 10 days before the race with 7.5k in Cromhall Lake.
 Then, as the race approached, the forecast began to look seriously dodgy.
 Not dangerous for swimming maybe, but too rough for safety boats and kayaks.
 2 days before race day the event got cancelled and I was left wondering what to do with the weekend - I decided I was ready for a 10k swim and I might as well do it solo at Cromhall.